 “Naw, you ain’t no poser, ‘Bubbi,’" she said, using his childhood nickname.
 “Least, not yet.
 But don’t ever do that to me again, or else I will start thinking you have turned into a poser.”

-Hearing his old nickname ushered in a waterfall of memories.
-Coming from Bernie, "Bubbi" was a soothing balm drenching him in memories of a loving home and family, warming him up from the top of his head to the tip of his toes.
-His two younger brothers were both away in college now, and seeing Bernie, the third member of their old "rat pack," made Ford miss them.
-That's when he knew for sure: He didn't want to live without this.
-Without what it all meant to him.
+Hearing his old nickname ushered in a waterfall of Ford's memories.
+Coming from Bernie, "Bubbi" was a soothing balm enticing him to recall growing up in a loving home and family, with caring friends and neighbors, and being very young and blissfully happy.
+It was amazing how Bernie's voice warmed him from the top of his head to the tip of his toes.
+Thinking about his two younger brothers, both away in college now, and seeing Bernie, the third member of their old "rat pack," made Ford miss them too.
+That's how he knew for sure.
+He didn't want to live without this.
+Without what all of "being home" meant to him.

 “I missed you too big brother.”